tammergalal/katacoda-scenarios/apmintrov3/instrumentappv3/step5.md

        labels:
          com.datadoghq.ad.logs: '[{"source": "python", "service": "discounts-service"}]'</pre>

-1. Going back to your terminal tab, click `docker-compose down && docker-compose up -d`{{execute}} to restart the docker deployment to apply these changes. <p> The **discounts** section of the docker-compose file should now look like the screenshot below.
+1. Going back to your terminal tab, click `docker-compose down && docker-compose up -d`{{execute}} to restart the docker deployment to apply these changes.

+    The **discounts** section of the docker-compose file should now look like the screenshot below.

     ![instrumented-discounts](instrumentapp2/assets/instrumented-discounts.png)